barjoco/vps-guide/README.md

 At this point you may choose to customise your prompt.
 Feel free to skip to [Disable passwords](#disable-passwords) if you aren't concerned about this.

-I like my prompt to be a green variant of my local prompt, like so:
+I like my prompt to be a green variant of my local prompt:

 <kbd>
   <img src="prompt.png" height="80"/>
 </kbd>
+Like so

 This way it's easy to distinguish if you are in your server shell or your local one.